Economy of Sarawak: Federation of Malaysia

 Cross border trade between Sarawak and West Kalimantan (Indonesia) accounts for less than 2% of all trades in Sarawak, or 0.7% of total Malaysian trade with Indonesia.
 Sarawak experienced trade deficit with West Kalimantan from 1998 to 2006 although Sarawak GDP per capita was six times higher than West Kalimantan.
 Sarawak exports chemical products (SITC 5), machineries, and transport equipment (SITC 7) while importing food items (SITC 0) and manufactured goods (SITC 6 and 8) from West Kalimantan.
 Trade between Sarawak and West Kalimantan halted between 2014 and 2017.
 It was only on 22 November 2017, cross border trade with Indonesia resumed.
 Administrative divisions of Sarawak near the Kalimantan border such as the Kapit Division are less economically developed.
 Development of Sarawak-West Kalimantan border trade is expected to benefit organic foods, followed by palm oil, fisheries, and tourism industries.
 The economic internal rate of return (IRR) can reach 19.6% and economic net present value (NPV) of US$397 million at 9% if there is no cost overruns or reduction of benefits.
 IRR reduces to 11.8% and NPV reduces to US$124 million if there are 10% cost overruns and 10% benefits reduction.

 In 2019, both S&P Global Ratings and Moody's Investors Service gave "stable outlook" credit ratings for the economy of Sarawak.
 During 2020 COVID-19 pandemic in Sarawak, Moody's downgraded the rating to "negative" before reinstating "stable" rating in 2021 due to improved global oil prices.

 In July 2021, Sarawak government introduced "Post Covid-19 development strategy" through better economic structure, facilitate foreign and domestic investments, and expand physical and digital infrastructures.
 This strategy aims to achieve GDP growth of 8% per annum, thus reaching total GDP size of RM 282 billion in 2030, create 195,000 new job opportunities, and raise household income to RM 15,047.
 Making Sarawak as net food exporter is another target on reaching the year 2030.
-In November 2022, a bill was passed in Sarawak State Legislative Assembly to set up its own sovereign wealth fund.
+In November 2022, a bill was passed in Sarawak State Legislative Assembly to set up its own sovereign wealth fund with an initial cash injection of RM 8 billion, followed by RM 300 million to RM 600 million annually in the following years.
+In August 2023, nine individuals were chosen to lead the wealth fund.
+As of 2021, Sarawak, together with Negeri Sembilan, and Pahang have better Sustainable Development Goals (SDG) scores when compared to Selangor, Pulau Pinang, and Johor.
+Meanwhile, Kuala Lumpur, Putrajaya, and Labuan have the best SDG scores in Malaysia.